cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/migrating-applications.md

 Do you want to move your application from one cloud vendor or region to another?
 Follow the steps below for a seamless transition between applications.

 1. Reduce the TTL of your DNS to 5 minutes, and leave it for 24 hours so that it has time to propagate the network.
-2. Clone your application and deploy it to the new datacenter.
+2. Clone your application and deploy it to the new data center.
 This will save any environment variables you had configured on the source application.
 3. Set up your target application as a database slave, which means that any changes to your source database will be replicated across to the target application until you switch it off.
 **OR**
 4. Use our one-time database import feature to migrate your data across.